9 Best Things to Do in Mindo, Ecuador (+ Complete Travel Guide)

 If you do one thing in Mindo, make it this hike.

-• Cost: $5 per person for the cable car (cash only)
+- Cost: $5 per person for the cable car (cash only)

-• Hours: 8:30 AM – 4 PM
+- Hours: 8:30 AM – 4 PM

 2. Go on a Bird-Watching Tour

-Mindo sits in the middle of the cloud forest, which is home to over 500 species of birds.
-There are over 130 species of hummingbirds alone, which account for over 40% of all known hummingbird species on Earth!
+Bird watching is (hands down) one of the best things to do in Mindo because the cloud forest is home to over 500 species of birds, including more than 130 species of hummingbirds.
+That’s over 40% of all known hummingbird species on Earth!

 The best time of year for birdwatching is in the rainy season (October – May), with peak bird migration happening from December – April.